tjdevries/tjdevries/README.md

 I like making plugins and making Neovim work better for me & as many people as I can :grin:.
 You can sponsor my work [here](https://github.com/sponsors/tjdevries).

-If github sponsors isn't your thing, you can checkout teejdv.eth

 - ⚡ Fun fact: I like to play the marimba!